 With 15,000 kilometres of coastline, New Zealand is heaven for beach-lovers.
 Its diverse shores dish up everything from lazy days and blazing sunsets, to active adventures such as swimming, kayaking and surfing.

-Ninety Mile Beach
+Drive, surf or sandboard at Ninety Mile Beach

-It’s a poorly kept secret that Ninety Mile Beach is in fact only 88km, but there’s no way you’ll feel short-changed here.
-Starting near Kaitaia and ending close to Cape Reinga (Te Rerenga Wairua) – New Zealand’s spiritual northern point – it’s an epic expanse of sand and endless ocean, backed by massive dunes.
+It’s a poorly kept secret, but North Island's famous Ninety Mile Beach is in fact only 88 km (54.6 miles), but you won't feel short-changed here.
+Starting near Kaitaia and ending close to Cape Reinga (Te Rerenga Wairua) – New Zealand’s spiritual northern point – is an epic expanse of sand and endless ocean, backed by massive dunes.